tytydraco/yessleep/out/The_Downstairs_Window_Wont_Change.md

 I'm going to bulldoze the house, close the window for good.
 I'll take John's advice, because no one belongs there.

-No one except for that shadow figure I saw across the creek bed, but I still see him everyday, no matter what side of the window I'm on, he was my shadow, always walking behind me, staying behind in my memories while I move forward.
+No one except for that shadowy figure I saw across the creek bed, but I still see him everyday, no matter what side of the window I'm on, he was my shadow, always walking behind me, staying behind in my memories while I move forward into the many moments ahead, which I will most assuredly never notice when they pass away.